-How We Deploy Predictive Analytics in Andersonville
+How We Build Predictive Analytics in Andersonville

 We connect to your POS, inventory, and customer data.
 The AI builds forecasting models tuned to Andersonville patterns, incorporating the specific event calendar, seasonal rhythm, and customer loyalty dynamics of the Clark Street corridor.
 For boutiques on Clark Street, predictions forecast sell-through by product category and season, accounting for the artisanal inventory realities of independent retail sourcing.
 For restaurants near Foster Avenue, models predict daily covers and ingredient needs with enough lead time to manage perishable purchasing without over-buying.
 For service providers near Berwyn, demand predictions guide appointment availability, therapist scheduling, and product inventory for service-related retail.
 Every model is validated against your actual results and refined based on what it gets right and wrong in the first weeks of deployment.